 - The majority of the School District's expenses in the general fund, the primary operating fund of the School District, are related to salaries and employee benefits.
 Also, a significant portion of our certified personnel have 20+ years of experience resulting in salaries at higher state pay levels.
 With such personnel heavy expenses, it is difficult to offset mandated expense increases such as increases in the state pay scale.
-The School District consistently evaluates how funds can be spent smarter and more effectively to ensure that Crawford County students receive a quality education from effective personnel. - The School District's operating millage for fiscal year 2018 was 16.00, which produced approximately \$282,662 per mill.
-The net digest has continually been decreasing over the past three years; however, the School District has elected to not set a rollback rate during these years.
-As shown in Table 2, property tax and sales tax are responsible for covering 25.2% of the School District's costs.
-It is anticipated that the pressure to provide local monies to meet mandated educational requirements and operational costs will continue. - A significant challenge facing the School District is the relative uncertainty regarding how School Districts will be funded moving forward.
+The School District consistently evaluates how funds can be spent smarter and more effectively to ensure that Crawford County students receive a quality education from effective personnel. - A significant challenge facing the School District is the relative uncertainty regarding how School Districts will be funded moving forward.
 The General Assembly is in the process of exploring new funding formulas that would likely change the current funding formula.
-It is uncertain at this point what type of financial impact these changes might have on the School District's finances.

-- In accordance with O.C.G.A. §20-2-84, our School District chose to implement the Strategic Waiver School System (IE2) flexibility option.
-The School District decided this option would best serve the students and taxpayers of the School District. - In December 2019, a strain of coronavirus (COVID-19) began to spread worldwide, resulting in a severe impact to the United States economy in March 2020.
-The spread of COVID-19 has had a negative impact on virtually all businesses and individuals which comprise the tax base of all levels of government.
-The extent of this impact is uncertain but is expected to have negative results on financial operations, however the impact cannot be reasonably estimated at this time.
+It is uncertain at this point what type of financial impact these changes might have on the School District's finances. - In accordance with O.C.G.A. §20-2-84, our school systems chose to implement the Strategic Waiver School System (IE2) flexibility option.
+The School District decided this option would best serve the students and taxpayers of the School District. - Economic uncertainty surrounding the COVID-19 pandemic has created challenges financially, operationally, and instructionally.
+As the teaching and learning environment changes there will be new costs associated with adapting.
+Additionally, as the community suffers from the pandemic so will the economy and revenue sources will suffer as well.